lizkil-dev/photoblog_mvc/README.md

 npm start

 ## Optimizations
-For future implementations, I would like to add a search option and a comment function.
+For future implementations I would like to add a comment function.